arminhosse/Fentool/README.md

 ```
 In the above example fentool combines the models, encoder types as well as input
 and output treatment effects and outputs a dataframe containing the combined use cases and their respective scoring.
-In addition to the treatment and encoding settins one needs to provide the dataframe as well as the target variable in that
+In addition to the treatment and encoding settings one needs to provide the dataframe as well as the target variable in that
 dataframe.

 Other examples of usage are given here with how one can focus on a single case to evaluate the scoring on the test(Default) set.